MAFE: Enabling Equitable Algorithm Design in Multi-Agent Multi-Stage Decision-Making Systems: Time and Space Complexity

 \subsection{Sensitive Attribute}

 The sensitive attribute refers to the feature for which bias mitigation is necessary, as measured using the binary or $D$-ary metrics defined in Equations~\ref{eq::binary_measure} and~\ref{eq::std_measure} in Section~\ref{sec::fair_struct}.
-In the Loan and Education MAFEs, the sensitive attribute is a binary feature indicating whether an individual belongs to an advantaged or disadvantaged group.
-In the Loan MAFE, this could represent attributes such as sex or race, both of which are protected characteristics under U.S. anti-discrimination laws in financial institutions~\cite{FDIC}.
-Similarly, in the Education MAFE, the sensitive attribute reflects whether an individual belongs to an underrepresented minority group at the university level.
+In \texttt{MAFE-Loan} and \texttt{MAFE-Edu}, the sensitive attribute is a binary feature indicating whether an individual belongs to an advantaged or disadvantaged group.
+In \texttt{MAFE-Loan}, this could represent attributes such as sex or race, both of which are protected characteristics under U.S. anti-discrimination laws in financial institutions~\cite{FDIC}.
+Similarly, in \texttt{MAFE-Edu}, the sensitive attribute reflects whether an individual belongs to an underrepresented minority group at the university level.

-In contrast, the Healthcare MAFE underscores that much of the disparity in health outcomes across demographic groups is driven by geographic location.
+In contrast, \texttt{MAFE-Health} underscores that much of the disparity in health outcomes across demographic groups is driven by geographic location.
 For example, families of color—particularly Black families—are more likely to live in areas with limited access to healthcare facilities~\cite{hhs2024blackhistory}.
 In this context, geographic location serves as the sensitive attribute, with four distinct regions, each associated with specific health outcome disparities.